Obelisk of Theodosius: Pedestal

-The marble pedestal had bas-reliefs dating to the time of the obelisk's re-erection in Constantinople.
-On one face Theodosius I is shown offering the crown of victory to the winner in the chariot races, framed between arches and Corinthian columns, with happy spectators, musicians and dancers assisting in the ceremony.
-In the bottom right of this scene is the water organ of Ctesibius and on the left another instrument.
+The marble pedestal has bas-reliefs dating to the time of the obelisk's re-erection in Constantinople.
+Each shows a spectacle in the Hippodrome, being observed from the imperial box by Theodosius I and members of his court; rows of guards, noblemen, and common spectators border the box.
+The north face of the pedestal depicts the erection of the obelisk itself, the west depicts kneeling barbarians offering tribute to the emperor, the south depicts a chariot race, and the east depicts music and dancing.
+On this latter face Theodosius I offers the crown of victory to the winner in the chariot races, framed between arches and Corinthian columns, with happy spectators, musicians and dancers assisting in the ceremony.
+In the bottom right is the water organ of Ctesibius and on the left another instrument.